thymeleaf/thymeleaf/README.markdown

 This is a *thymeleaf extras* module, not a part of the Thymeleaf core (and as such following its own versioning schema), but fully supported by the Thymeleaf team.

+This repository contains two projects:

+  * **thymeleaf-extras-springsecurity3** for integration with Spring Security 3.x
+  * **thymeleaf-extras-springsecurity4** for integration with Spring Security 4.x

 Current versions: